 Glengarry Glen Ross endures mainly as a spectacular display of verbal warfare and alpha-male gamesmanship.
 There’s a musical quality to it, with a great composer and a great chorus hitting the complicated runs of broken dialogue and solos that weave into profane poetry and nuggets of philosophical wisdom.
 Perhaps the greatest sign of the movie’s success, owed equally to Mamet’s script and this cast, is that it does a great sales job in itself, convincing us that there’s nobility to men who lie for a living — a bill of goods we’re all too happy to buy. [more inside]

+" Jim's ghost was in my ear, and I felt terrible".
 Like all top classic-rock franchises, The Doors can exploit a lucrative afterlife in television commercials.
 Offers keep coming in, such as the $15 million dangled by Cadillac last year to lease the song "Break On Through (to the Other Side)" to hawk its luxury SUVs.
 To the surprise of the corporation and the chagrin of his former bandmates, drummer John Densmore vetoed the idea.
 He said he did the same when Apple Computer called with a $4-million offer, and every time "some deodorant company wants to use 'Light My Fire.' "

 All Pop Art.
 Do you like Andy Warhol pop art?
 Did you want your face to be on it?
 Is your narcissism overwhelming?
 I always viewed pop art as having a sense of irony, poking fun of mass culture.
 When mass culture then embraces and produces pop art based on themselves, is this a reflection of the apocolypse?
 I think this is similar to going back in time and meeting yourself.